 The AAS Allied Health degree at ASU Mid-South provides a structured curriculum that allows a student improved chances to achieve additional success in their chosen Allied Health field.
-This pathway allows you to take specific courses and obtain a job in healthcare while working towards finishing the degree.
+This pathway is designed to help students obtain a job in healthcare while working towards finishing the degree.